Mylor Boat Hire in Cornwall – sailing the Carrick Roads

 Once we got closer to the shore, the conditions got much calmer and we were able to enjoy a peaceful afternoon going up the river Helford.
 This area was made famous by Daphne Du Maurier’s classic novel the Frenchman’s Creek.
 It is easy to see why so many sailors, hikers and beach lovers choose this part of Cornwall for their holiday.
 Quiet beaches, hidden creeks, ancient woodlands, sub-tropical gardens and tiny villages attract many visitors each year.

 The river provides an excellent base for other water sports as well, like kayaking, fishing and snorkelling.
+If you are paddling in the area in your own boat, I suggest carrying a personal locator beacon for emergencies.

 You can stop for a drink at The Shipwrights Arms if the tide is right.
 They have a pontoon, that welcomes sailors.